Useful Links: Adverse Events Reporting and Medical enquiries

 The flu viruses predominantly circulate during the winter.
 So you should think about how to help protect yourself as the flu season approaches, as this is when you are most vulnerable.

-Get vaccinated early – from October to early November – to ensure you’re protected right through the winter.
+Get vaccinated as soon as possible, ideally before the end of November, to ensure you’re protected right through the winter4.
 Patients most at risk include those waiting for a liver transplant or those who have cirrhosis3.

 Other ways to avoid infection